Nugasnakarmi/T1NumberToWords/README.md

 # Build Instructions
 ----
 You will need .NET 8.0 SDK for running the API.
 Please install .NET 8 SDK from https://dotnet.microsoft.com/en-us/download/dotnet/8.0 if not already installed.
+If by any chance there's any error building the solution please clean solution and rebuild.
+This will clear and recompile the debug files in bin and obj folders.

 # Running the solution
 ----